Deemoguse/vivi-express-decorator/README.md

 # WAMBATA.
 Express-decorators

-**WAMBATA** is a modern, minimalist library for Express.js, designed to simplify the development of web applications using decorators.
+`@wambata/express-decorators` is a modern, minimalist library for Express.js, designed to simplify the development of web applications using decorators.
 The library is a set of powerful tools that allow developers to expressively and effectively structure their applications, applying the concepts of classes and decorators within the architecture of Express.

 ## Key Features